node-red/node-red.github.io/docs/creating-nodes/first-node.md

 Once you have created a basic node module as described above, you can install it into your Node-RED runtime.

-To test a node module locally using npm 5.x, the [`npm install <folder>`](https://docs.npmjs.com/cli/install) command can be used.
+To test a node module locally the [`npm install <folder>`](https://docs.npmjs.com/cli/install) command can be used.
 This allows you to develop the node in a local directory and have it linked into a local node-red install during development.

 In your node-red user directory, typically `~/.node-red`, run:

     npm install <location of node module>

-For example, on Mac OS or linux, if your node is located at `~/dev/node-red-contrib-example-lower-case` you would type the following:
+For example, on Mac OS or Linux, if your node is located at `~/dev/node-red-contrib-example-lower-case` you would do the following:

     cd ~/.node-red
     npm install ~/dev/node-red-contrib-example-lower-case

+On Windows you would do:

+    cd C:\Users\my_name\.node_red
+    npm install C:\Users\my_name\Documents\GitHub\node-red-contrib-example-lower-case

 This creates a symbolic link to your node module project directory in  `~/.node-red/node_modules` so that Node-RED will discover the node when it starts.
 Any changes to the node's file can be picked up by simply restarting Node-RED.
 On Windows, again, using npm 5.x or greater:

-    cd C:\Users\my_name\.node_red
-    npm install C:\Users\my_name\Documents\GitHub\node-red-contrib-example-lower-case

-If you are using an older version of npm, you can create a symbolic link manually to your project.
-For example, on Mac or linux systems:

-    cd ~/.node-red/node_modules
-    ln -s ~/dev/node-red-contrib-example-lower-case  .

-On Windows with older versions of npm, use `mklink` instead:

-    cd C:\Users\my_name\.node_red
-    mklink /D node_modules\node-red-contrib-example-lower-case C:\Users\my_name\Documents\GitHub\node-red-contrib-example-lower-case

 <div class="doc-callout">
-<em>Note</em> :  npm 5 will add your module as a dependency in the <code>package.json</code> file located in your user directory.
-If you want to prevent this, use the npm <code>--no-save</code> option.
+<em>Note</em> :  <code>npm</code> will automatically add an entry for your module in the
+<code>package.json</code> file located in your user directory.
+If you don't want
+it to do this, use the <code>--no-save</code> option to the <code>npm install</code>
+command.
 </div>

 ### Unit Testing

 To support unit testing, an npm module called [`node-red-node-test-helper`](https://www.npmjs.com/package/node-red-node-test-helper) can be used.
 The test-helper is a framework built on the Node-RED runtime to make it easier to test nodes.

 Using this framework, you can create test flows, and then assert that your node properties and output is working as expected.
 For example, to add a unit test to the lower-case node you can add a `test` folder to your node module package containing a file called `_spec.js`

-<h4><i class="fa fa-file-o"></i> test/_spec.js</h4>
+<h4 id="lower-casespecjs"><i class="fa fa-file-o"></i> test/lower-case_spec.js</h4>

 ```javascript
 var should = require("should");